 The Livonia Public Schools acquired the property in 1969 and the school was used until 1982.

 In January 2015, the donation of the school to the City of Livonia was accepted and preparations to move the building to Greenmead Historical Park began.
 On Tuesday, October 25, 2016, the school was moved over a nine-hour period from the corner of Farmington Road and Ann Arbor Trail to Greenmead via Joy, Inkster, Seven Mile, and Newburgh Roads.

 The next phases included building a foundation, moving the schoolhouse onto the foundation, and restoring the interior and exterior.
 The school's new home is on the west side of the Kingsley House.

 The schoolhouse was moved to its final location on July 20, 2017.
 Foundation and basement work was completed in December 2017.
-Interior and exterior work continue through 2021 as funding becomes available.
+Interior and exterior work continue as funding becomes available.

 The Livonia Historical Commission holds many fundraisers throughout the year at Greenmead Historical Park, which raised the funding to pay for moving the school.
 The community's support at these events has made this possible.

 If you would like to make a donation towards the restoration of the Nankin Mills/Perrinville School, checks may be sent to the Livonia Historical Commission at: 20501 Newburgh Road Livonia, MI 48152